-Psychosocial support services will be commissioned to support people with a history of severe mental illness and associated psychosocial functional impairment who are not receiving psychosocial support services funded through the National Disability Insurance Scheme (NDIS).
+Psychosocial support services have been commissioned to support people with a history of severe mental illness and associated psychosocial functional impairment who are not receiving psychosocial support services funded through the National Disability Insurance Scheme (NDIS).

-A primary aim of this service provision will be to reduce the avoidable need for more intensive and/or acute clinical services.
-Psychosocial support services provided will build psychosocial functional capacity to address individual needs and complement clinical mental health and physical health services.
+A primary aim of this service provision is to reduce the avoidable need for more intensive and/or acute clinical services.
+Psychosocial support services provided build psychosocial functional capacity to address individual needs and complement clinical mental health and physical health services.

-To commission psychosocial support services to support new and existing eligible consumers under one consolidated program.
 Services provided under the Commonwealth Psychosocial Support (CPS) Program will be complementary to those available within the region through other government funded psychosocial initiatives and mental health programs, with a recovery and person-centred focus.

 These services will aim to:

-- Increase functional capacity to live independently in the community - Reduce the need for acute mental health services. - Increase connection and reduce isolation. - Increase knowledge and skills. - Increase engagement in daily activities, relationships and the community. - Improve or stabilise mental health and wellbeing. - Improve self-confidence and independence. - Move towards personal recovery goals. - Support access to appropriate supports, including the NDIS where appropriate.
+- Increase individuals' functional capacity to live independently in the community. - Reduce the need for acute mental health services. - Increase connection and reduce isolation. - Increase knowledge and skills. - Increase engagement in daily activities, relationships and the community.

+- Improve or stabilise mental health and wellbeing. - Improve self-confidence and independence. - Move towards personal recovery goals. - Support access to appropriate supports, including the NDIS where appropriate.